UTACM/utacm.org-old/content/pages/join.md

 ## How do I become a member?

-The fastest way you can join ACM is to stop at our office ans speak to an officer.
+The fastest way you can join ACM is to stop at our office and speak to an officer.
 Our office is in [GDC 3.304][gdc] near the third floor lab (the room with the ACM logo on the window).